-I really like the option to use the board layout (kanban layout) .
-In this instance you create columns and under each column you have cards which basically contain your tasks.
-You are able to move these cards under various columns and this words particular well for me when I am planning out my week as I can move tasks around under different days of the week.
+I really like the option to use the board layout (kanban layout).
+In this instance, you create columns and under each column you have cards which basically contain your tasks.
+You are able to move these cards under various columns.
+This works particular well for me when I am planning out my week as I can move tasks around placing them under different days of the week.

 It’s also great for tracking different stages that you my be at within a project.
 All Trello users will be familiar with using boards.

 4) Track progress

 Sometimes when you are working on a big task with multiple people it can be a challenge to track the progress of the project and all the tasks that need to be completed.